willirath/2022_reproducible_distributed_scientific_computing/README.md

 2. If we're using multiple RNGs, we need to control the sequence of random numbers responsible for the movement of each particle.

-Dicuss and implement a solution for both problems.
-(Note that there is no single correct solution here and note that all possible solutions have downsides.)
+Dicuss and implement a solution for one or for both problems.

+Note that there is no single correct solution here and note that all possible solutions have downsides.

 ### Add an non-interactive component